WildernessLabs/Netduino.Foundation/docs/Library/Displays/TextDisplayMenu/index.md

 # Loading a Menu From JSON

-To create the menu from JSON, first define the menu contents in a .json file, and then add it as a resource:
+To create the menu from JSON, first define the menu contents in a JSON file, and then add it as a resource.

 ## Sample Definition